 Chief Der served as Chief Deputy for the Maryland State Fire Marshal from 2017 to 2021.
 During those years, he was the highest-ranked sworn member of the agency.
 He oversaw budget planning; managed employees at six regional offices across Maryland; coordinated fire, arson and explosive investigations; created policy; and oversaw fire prevention efforts and data collection.

-His time at the HCPD also included his work as task force investigator for the Bureau of Alcohol, Tobacco and Firearms (ATF), a property crimes detective, hostage negotiator, school resource officer (SRO) and patrol officer.
+His time at the HCPD also included his work as a task force investigator for the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), a property crimes detective, hostage negotiator, school resource officer (SRO) and patrol officer.
 Chief Der served in the narcotics and patrol sections of the Easton Police Department from 1997-1998.

-Chief Der has a Bachelor of Science in Organizational Leadership from Johns Hopkins University and an Associate of Arts in Criminal Justice from Carroll Community College.
-He is a lifelong resident of Howard County and currently resides in Woodbine with his wife of 25 years and their two sons.
+A Howard County native, Chief Der graduated from Mt.
+Hebron High School.
+He holds a Bachelor of Science in Organizational Leadership from The Johns Hopkins University, an Associate of Arts in Criminal Justice from Carroll Community College, and is a graduate of the Senior Management Institute for Police.

 Our core values at the Howard County Police Department are Integrity, Pride and Community.
 You’ll see those words on our patch logo displayed throughout the agency.
 You’ll also see them in our actions day in and day out.